Mixed Hodge structures and Siegel operators: Mixed Hodge theory

 \subsection{Weight filtration on $F^nH^n(X)$}

-In \S \ref{sec: weight Siegel}, we will be interested in the weight filtration on $F^nH^n(X)$.
+In \S \ref{sec: weight Siegel} and \S \ref{sec: GrW}, we will be interested in the weight filtration on $F^nH^n(X)$.
 In what follows, we let $k=n$ and collect some well-known descriptions for later use.
-Although they are valid for general $k\leq n$, we specialize to the case $k=n$ in order to be more specific for the convenience of reference.
+Although they are valid for general $k\leq n$, we specialize to the case $k=n$ for the convenience of reference.
 In this case, $\Omega^{n}_{\bar{X}}(\log D)=K_{\bar{X}}(D)$ is the logarithmic canonical bundle.
 The residue map ${\res}_{I}$ gives an isomorphism

 This is nothing else but the well-known adjunction isomorphism.

 By the $E_1$-degeneration of the Hodge spectral sequence, we have a natural isomorphism

 The weight filtration $W_{\bullet}F^nH^n(X)=W_{\bullet}H^n(X)\cap F^nH^n(X)$ on $F^nH^n(X)$ coincides with the filtration on $H^0(K_{\bar{X}}(D))$ induced by the weight filtration $W_{\bullet} K_{\bar{X}}(D)$ on the sheaf $K_{\bar{X}}(D)$: